jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 #### AdapTable Tool Panel Component

-One consequence of the update is that in the Angular Wrapper the AdapTable Tool Panel needs to be explicitly imported in any harness you write, e.g.:
+One consequence of the new ag-Grid version is that if you want to use the Adaptable Tool Panel while using the Angular Wrapper, it needs to be explicitly imported in your code, e.g.:
 ```js
 import { AdaptableToolPanelAgGridComponent } from '@adaptabletools/adaptable/src/AdaptableComponents';
 ````

 ## Async Static Constructor (for 'core' AdapTable)

-The static constructor used for instantiating AdapTable has become asynchronous.
+The static constructor used for instantiating AdapTable outside of a Wrapper has become asynchronous.

 It still returns an `AdaptableApi` object but now does so via a Promise.